Greek community in Turkey fears for its survival

 In one important symbolic case, the Turkish courts have handed back an old orphanage, one of the world's largest wooden buildings, to the Orthodox Patriarchate.
 Patriarch Bartholomew, a committed environmentalist, hopes to restore the badly decayed building, and turn it into an environmental research centre.

 "This case is a revolution," says the patriarch's lawyer Cem Sofuoglu.
 "It gives the Church de facto recognition by the government for the first time.
-I could not imagine this result even five years ago."'Land of opportunity'
+I could not imagine this result even five years ago."

 These days an increasingly prosperous and cosmopolitan Istanbul is starting to rediscover its rich Greek heritage, unencumbered by the defensive nationalism of the past.